 Responsible fleet oversight means ensuring that all drivers operate vehicles safely.
 If an employee causes an accident, liability can go beyond the insurance claim.
 The victims may try to prove that the employer has committed negligent entrustment.

-What is negligent entrustment?
-A negligent entrustment lawsuit occurs when a plaintiff tries to prove that the employer knowingly entrusted the vehicle to a risky driver.
-Maintaining an employee with a spotty driving record can point toward negligence.
+Maintaining an employee with a spotty driving record may indicate negligence.
 This is why regular MVR checks are so important.

 A motor vehicle record report provides a window into driving habits.
 Responsible fleet managers create systems for regular reviews of driving records and act when a violation appears.